 As the name suggests, duplex communication systems involve the use of two different types of equipment to communicate with each other.
 These two types of equipment are used at the same time.

 For example, in the video call, both the callers can see each other and talk simultaneously.
 The other person can hear and speak at the same time.
-Therefore this system can be considered as advanced as compared to radio and light communication systems.
+Therefore this system of describing communication can be considered as advanced as compared to radio and light communication systems.

-The process of communication in the duplex communication systems takes place at the same time, while radio and light communication systems do not make this possible.
+The process of the communication channels in the duplex communication systems takes place at the same time, while radio and light communication systems do not make this possible.

 4. Half-duplex communication systems